 Profiles compiled by BBC Monitoring

 Recent environmental studies have raised fears that global warming is causing Greenland's ice cover to melt increasingly fast, and that this could have serious implications for future sea levels and ocean currents.
-The melting ice has also increased access to Greenland's mineral resources, which could provide the country with a promising source of income.
+The melting ice has also increased access to Greenland's mineral resources, which could provide the territory with a promising source of income.

 A substantial proportion of Greenland's population favours independence.
 However, the former colonial power, Denmark, has the final say on the matter.

 In 2008 Greenlanders voted in a referendum for more autonomy.
 The deal gave them greater control over their energy resources, treated Greenlanders as a separate people under international law, and granted the native Inuit language Kalaallisut (Western Greenlandic) official status in place of Danish.
-The Danish subsidy is to continue.